 More and more diesel engines will become available for the General Aviation market.
 As AVgas is becoming a thing of the past we need those new engines and having one global type of fuel makes life easier.

-The AE 300 is a liquid-cooled, in-line four-stroke four cylinder engine with a double overhead camshaft (DOHC).
+The AE 300 is based on a Mercedes Benz OM640 engine which is a liquid-cooled, in-line four-stroke four cylinder engine with a double overhead camshaft (DOHC).
 Every cylinder has four valves which are actuated by the cam follower.
 The direct fuel injection is realised with common rail technique and the engine is turbo-charged.

-This engine is being used by Diamond Aircraft in their DA-42 and DA-52 type aircraft.
+This engine is being used by Diamond Aircraft in their DA-40, DA-42 and as AE-330 in the DA-62 type aircraft with a TBO of 1800 or more hours.

 There isn't much more detailed information available, what we have is in the pdf below: